 "Implied Canadian Dollar Yield" shall mean, with respect to the Called Principal of any Note, the yield to maturity implied by (i) the yields reported as of 10:00 a.m.
-(New York time) on the second Business Day preceding the Settlement Date with respect to such Called Principal, on the display designated as "Page 0#CABMK" on the Reuters Screen (or such other display as may replace "Page 0#CABMK" on the Reuters Screen) for actively traded benchmark Canadian Government bonds having a maturity equal to the Remaining Average Life of such Called Principal as of such Settlement Date, or if such yields are not reported as of such time or the yields reported are not ascertainable, (ii) the average of the yields for such securities as determined by Recognized Canadian Government Bond Market Makers.
+(New York time) on the second Business Day preceding the Settlement Date with respect to such Called Principal, on the display designated as "Page 0#CABMK" on the Reuters Screen (or such other display as may replace "Page 0#CABMK" on the Reuters Screen (or such other display as may replace "Page 0#CABMK" on the Reuters Screen (or such other display as may replace "Page 0#CABMK" on the Reuters Screen) for actively traded benchmark Canadian Government bonds having a maturity equal to the Remaining Average Life of such Called Principal as of such Settlement Date, or if such yields are not reported as of such time or the yields reported are not ascertainable, (ii) the average of the yields for such securities as determined by Recognized Canadian Government Bond Market Makers.
 Such implied yield shall be determined, if necessary, by (a) converting quotations to bond-equivalent yields in accordance with accepted financial practice and (b) interpolating linearly between (1) the actively traded benchmark Canadian Government bonds with the maturity closest to and greater than the Remaining Average Life of such Called Principal and (2) the actively traded benchmark Canadian Government bonds wit the maturity closest to and less than the Remaining Average Life of such Called Principal.